jacopok/jacopok.github.io/_pages/projects.md

 1. Making a study about how Fisher matrix sky localization compares to BAYESTAR localization (for full signals and pre-alerts)
     1. How does the center of the skymap move with time?
+1. Contributing to the [LGWA](LGWA) whitepaper and reviewing the ISSI conference proceedings
 1. Improving the way early-warning signals are handled and sent to observatories ([rehear](rehear))
     1. Comparing CTA slewing strategies
 1. Writing a simple article detailing the science case for multimessenger observations;